 - VHF Radio contact with Port Moresby, Kokoda and 10 other Track villages for emergency purposes.

 - Urine and health chart

-- Access to your Australian Guide for advise prior to the expedition
+- Access to your Australian Guide for advice prior to the expedition

 - Access to FREE weekend walks before and after the expedition